STAT545-UBC-hw-2018-19/hw02_ericjsanders/hw02Exploration.md

 Looking at Data, Forming Some Summaries
 =======================================

-We will look at the four categorical variables, as well as two of the numerical variables in this data set.
+We will look at three of the categorical variables, as well as two of the numerical variables in this data set.
 We will not be looking at `region` or `population` or `statusquo`.
 We will also only be using data without missing values (I'm educated in multiple imputation and assessing types of missing data, but I didn't want to get carried away for this homework so I will only use complete cases).

 ``` r
 # Remove unwanted variables